Growing up with an alcoholic parent

 I was the first person to hold Brooke, which I always think completely foreshadowed my role in her life.

-Certainly, I think I hoped that my sister’s arrival would be the event that would snap Mom out of her drinking problem.
-It didn’t, though she drank less in my sister’s toddler years than she had before her birth.
-Still, I could never have friends over.
+My sister’s arrival did not snap Mom out of her drinking problem, though she drank less in my sister’s toddler years than she had before the pregnancy.
+Still, I could never have friends over to visit at the house.
 I have horrible memories from high school when friends dropped by unannounced and my mother’s drunken, aggressive and abusive behavior humiliated me.
 Another dominant memory is when I invited my first serious boyfriend over to the house and begged my mom not to drink and she promised that she wouldn’t.
 Of course, she got drunk and the evening ended with me humiliated and fighting back tears and a very uncomfortable boyfriend who departed early.

 In those teen years, I was completely obsessed with my mom’s drinking.